nateKlaux/Naviga.Docs/Solicitor Concierge/Configure_Subscription_Purchases.md

 - Have NCS Circ 2018.5 or above.
 - Reach out to a Naviga Implementation Manager to ensure Solicitor Concierge and CMS components are configured and structured properly.

-## ZIP-only Subscription Purchase
+## Digital ZIP-only Subscription Purchase

-A ZIP-only Subscription Purchase requires a subscriber to enter only a postal code (and not a complete address) while making a purchase.
+A Digital ZIP-only Subscription Purchase requires a subscriber to enter only a postal code (and not a complete address) while making a purchase.

 ### Goal

-The goal of this section is to explain how to configure a ZIP-only Subscription Purchase in Naviga's Solicitor Concierge and CMS dashboards.
+The goal of this section is to explain how to configure a Digital ZIP-only Subscription Purchase in Naviga's Solicitor Concierge and CMS dashboards.

 ### Solicitor Concierge setup